gurov/identical-functions/README.md

 # identical-functions

-The repos for finding identical functions
+The repos for finding identical functions.

+Read the article: [en](https://habr.com/ru/post/554334/) or [ru](https://habr.com/ru/post/554314/)

 ## How to start